-Japan Airlines plane catches fire on Tokyo runway
+Japan Airlines plane bursts into flames on Tokyo runway after collision

 Plane carrying Indian passengers to leave France after trafficking probe

+Japan’s Coast Guard also confirmed that the collision involved one of its planes.
+Five of the six crew members from the smaller plane – bound for central Japan after Monday’s huge earthquake – died, Saito said.

+The captain escaped and survived but was injured, he said, cautioning that “we’re not at the stage to explain the cause” of the accident.

-Japan Airlines (JAL) said it believed its plane was hit by another aircraft, possibly a Japan Coast Guard plane.
-A spokesperson for the airport said all runways were currently closed.
+A spokesperson for Haneda airport said all runways were currently closed.

 Local TV video showed a large eruption of fire and smoke from the side of the Japan Airlines plane as it taxied on a runway.
 The area around the wing then caught fire.